-In Liberia, one of countries most affected by the Ebola outbreak, neighborhoods like Dolo’s Town and West Point were being quarantined to contain the spread of the virus.
+In Liberia, one of the countries most affected by the Ebola outbreak, neighbourhoods like Dolo’s Town and West Point have been quarantined to contain the spread of the virus.

 The quarantine has since been lifted, but for a period of 21 days, it changed daily life for thousands of Liberians.

 The sealed-off roads and areas meant restricted movement for nearly 50,000 people.
 Disruptions in the food trade made food increasingly expensive and harder to come by.
 Children couldn’t get to school.
 Parents couldn’t get to work.
 And labour shortages are putting the upcoming harvest season at serious risk.

 World Food Programme provided assistance to nine counties of Liberia for about 39,000 affected people, delivering life-saving supplies like food and medical equipment.